FelipeRamosDev/feliperamos-dev/README.md

 │   │   │   ├── EducationsWidget/ # Education dashboard widget (NEW in v1.4.0)
 │   │   │   ├── LanguagesWidget/  # Language dashboard widget (NEW in v1.4.0)
 │   │   │   ├── CustomCVWidget/   # Custom CV dashboard widget (NEW in v1.5.0)
-│   │   │   └── CVsTableWidget/   # Enhanced CV table widget (NEW in v1.5.0)
+│   │   │   ├── CVsTableWidget/   # Enhanced CV table widget (NEW in v1.5.0)
+│   │   │   ├── OpportunityWidget/ # Opportunity management widget (NEW in v1.6.0)
+│   │   │   └── CoverLetterWidget/ # Cover letter management widget (NEW in v1.6.0)
 │   ├── helpers/               # Utility functions and helpers
 │   │   ├── app.helpers.ts     # Application utilities (ENHANCED in v1.3.0)
 │   │   ├── database.helpers.ts # Database utility functions
 │   │   └── parse.helpers.ts   # CSS and styling helpers
 │   ├── hooks/                 # Custom React hooks
 │   │   ├── useAjax.ts        # HTTP request hook
+│   │   ├── useGenLetter/     # Cover letter generation hooks (NEW in v1.6.0)
+│   │   ├── useLetters/       # Cover letter management hooks (NEW in v1.6.0)
+│   │   ├── useOpportinities/ # Opportunity management hooks (NEW in v1.6.0)
 │   │   └── Form/             # Form-related hooks
 │   │       ├── FormCheckboxList.tsx # Checkbox list form component (NEW in v1.3.0)
 │   │       └── FormCheckSwitch.tsx  # Switch form component (NEW in v1.3.0)